 - Take your career in exciting, rewarding directions

-This exciting new PhD position will generate research relevant to the development of brain connectivity analysis methods, with a focus on Network Neuroscience, Machine Learning, Bayesian Inference, and Dynamic Causal Modelling (DCM) – which is a framework for modelling neural circuitry (i.e. effective connectivity).
+This exciting new PhD position will generate research relevant to the development of brain connectivity analysis methods, with a focus on Network Neuroscience, Dynamic Causal Modelling (DCM) – which is a framework for modelling neural circuitry (i.e. effective connectivity), and Machine Learning.